 Service and App improvement in response to transportation challenge

-The L Train Subway in New York, which carries 400,000 daily commuters between Manhattan and Brooklyn, will be partially shut down from April 2019 to at least July 2020 due to the repairs on the Canarsie Line tunnels.
+The L Train Subway in New York, which carries 400,000 daily commuters between Manhattan and Brooklyn, will be partially shut down from April 2019 to at least July 2020.
 In this project, we did design research about the influence of the L Train Closure and focused on providing alternative transportation for the L Train commuters.
 We developed the idea of shared-bus service and redesign an existing shared-bus application called Chariot.
 Our improvement concentrated on making a community where commuters can find their companions and have more suitable routes.

 In early 2019, the L train Subway in New York City will shut down between Manhattan and Brooklyn for 15 months to repair damage caused during Hurricane Sandy.

-What makes the L shutdown so challenging is that unlike other big transit disruptions like blizzards and hurricanes, life is otherwise expected to continue as normal.
-That’s a daunting proposition for the roughly 275,000 riders who currently take the L across the river or within Manhattan on a daily basis.
+This big transit disruption will influence roughly 275,000 riders who currently take the L across the river and 50,00 people within Manhattan on a daily basis.

 Having learned what will happen to the L Train Subway Closure and what's going be done about it.
 We started to learn about L Train riders through preliminary interviews.
 We designed the discussion guide and interviewed 23 people around the L Train Subway station.
 The interviewees varied from L Train riders, MTA workers, local shop owners, etc..